 Refrigerant(s) used

-Initial charge size(s)
+Initial charge size(s), in kg

-MBTU/hr cooling capacity of the project system(s)
+kW cooling capacity of the project system(s)

 Recordkeeping of project-related refrigerant usage, including records of any servicing and recharge of the project system.

+Each project system must be checked for the level of refrigerant at least once during the reporting period by an appropriately-trained and certified refrigerant service provider, with the as-found and as-left pressures recorded, as well as the amount of any refrigerant added to the system, in kg.

 Instrument Quality Assurance and Quality Control (QA/QC)